Qbix/Db/README.md

 When adding a new database schema to an app, you are advised to pick a new connection name (typically named after the app itself) and add it to the `"Q"/"appInfo"/"connections"` array.
 Then you'll be able to write [scripts for the installer](QP/guide?page=scripts) to run when installing or updating the app.

-### Making queries
+### 🔍 Making Queries

 Q's DB abstraction layer includes several classes, which are all found in the "Db" package.
 Among them:

-- The `Db` class represents a database connection.
+- 🗄️ The `Db` class represents a database connection.
 Among other things, it is a wrapper for `PDO` objects.
-- The `Db_Query` class represents a database query (customized to the particular DBMS that the connection was made to) that you are in the process of building and then executing.
+- 🔍 The `Db_Query` class represents a database query (customized to the particular DBMS that the connection was made to) that you are in the process of building and then executing.
-- The `Db_Result` class represents a result set from executing a query.
+- 📊 The `Db_Result` class represents a result set from executing a query.
 Among other things, it is a wrapper for `PDOStatement` objects.
-- The `Db_Row` class represents a row in the database.
+- 📄 The `Db_Row` class represents a row in the database.
 It is used by the ORM and is discussed in the article about [Classes and Models](QP/guide?page=models).

 When you get a `Db` object, you can call methods on it, such as `select`, `insert`, `update`, and `delete`.
 They return an object of type `Db_Query`.
 That class, in turn, has its own methods, most of which also return a `Db_Query` object.